It’s worth getting up early for NAN markets in northern Thailand

 Thai morning markets have a special quality.
 That’s because locals and visitors can make offerings to the Buddhist monks and their young novices, (who are generally teenagers but can be as young as seven) who stroll about the area just after dawn.
 They wear an array of robes (some which cover the body and others where one shoulder and arm are free) in hues that range from russet, to saffron and bright orange, which make for a colourful sight.

 Our group of Aussie travellers was up and out of our hotel by 6am, in readiness for the Nan morning market, which was already bustling at this early hour.
 On arrival our guide gave us some quick instructions on what to do when the monks arrived.
-She quickly handed each of us a pre-packaged offering – a small bungle of goods consisting of sticky rice, water and sweet snacks – purchased from a nearby vendor (at 35 baht each or about $1.50) to give to a monk as he walked past us, in exchange for a blessing.
-We lined up waiting and they seemed to appear (quickly) rom nowhere – a group of six or so young men walking towards us in single file.
-Our group quickly got into position, holding our gifts in readiness.
+She handed each of us a pre-packaged offering – a small bungle of goods consisting of sticky rice, water and sweet snacks – purchased from a nearby vendor (at 35 baht each or about $1.50) to give to a monk as he walked past, in exchange for a blessing.
+We lined up waiting and before we knew it the monks seemed to appear from nowhere – a group of six or so young men walking towards us in single file.
+Our group got into position, holding our gifts in readiness.

 As the monks stopped in front of us, we knelt down and handed our gift up to a young man.
 It all happened in a flash of saffron.
 I didn’t have time to even notice if we were blessed, but I’m sure we were.
 The monks then placed the gifts in a large steel bowl each of them were carrying in a cloth bag worn over their shoulder.
 They moved on – no words were exchanged.